NVIDIA/DALI/docs/installation.rst

 Installation
 ^^^^^^^^^^^^

-Execute the following command to install latest DALI for specified CUDA version:
+Execute the following command to install the latest DALI for specified CUDA version:

 .. note::